waldoj/technology-budgeting/docs/index.md

 We work for [18F](https://18f.gov/), part of the Technology Transformation Services team at the [General Services Administration](https://www.gsa.gov/) (GSA).
 Collectively, the three of us have many years of experience in government procurement, software development, and state-level elective office.

-In work funded by GSA’s [10x](https://10x.gsa.gov/), we spent a year exploring how to drive down the cost of federal technology grants to states while simultaneously improving outcomes.
-Federal grants provide 31% of state budgets, and as a major investor in major state software systems, the federal government is keenly interested in ensuring a good return on that investment.<sup id="reference-3"><a href="#footnote-3">3</a></sup> To accomplish that, we met with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
+In work funded by GSA’s [10x](https://10x.gsa.gov/), we spent a year meeting with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
 This handbook came of learning from and teaching hundreds of people from dozens of states.
 We’re grateful to the many people who contributed their time and knowledge throughout that process.

 <hr>